USEPA/CMAQ/DOCS/Release_Notes/Add_ERF_and_SIGN_to_COMBINEs_grid_cell_functions.md

 The changes add Sign and Gauss Error functions to available grid cell functions.
 Sign has one argument and is not identical to the FORTRAN SIGN function that has two arguments.
-Changes to module_evaluate.F also attempt to accomplish to below.
+Changes to module_evaluate.F also attempt to accomplish the following:

 1. Allow the conditional `?` statement to function more like a FORTRAN `IF` statement so the below species definition does not cause combine to stop when evaluating `PH_TEST0`.